biomejs/biome/CONTRIBUTING.md

 This command will run the same commands of the CI: format, lint, tests and code generation.
 Eventually everything should be "green" 🟢 and commit all the code that was generated.

-#### Generated files

-If you work on some parser and create new nodes or modify existing ones, you must run a command to update some auto-generated files.

-##### `cargo codegen grammar`

-This command will update the syntax of the parsers.

-The source is generated from the [`ungram` files](https://github.com/biomejs/biome/blob/main/xtask/codegen/js.ungram).

-##### `cargo codegen test`

-This command will create new tests for JS or JSON parser.
-These tests are generated from inline comments found inside the source code.

-On the other hand, we are moving away from this approach and have a straightforward process in other parser implementation like CSS.

-##### `cargo codegen analyzer`

-This command will detect linter rules declared in the `analyzers`, `assists` and `syntax` directories in the analyzer crates, e.g. `biome_js_analyze`, `biome_json_analyze`, etc., and regenerate the `registry.rs` file and its dependents to include all the rules.

 ### crate dependencies